 Busting The Dominance/Pack Myths

-Many trainers, behaviorists and dog owners today are still buying into an old, outdated, and very flawed myth about dominance and pack mentality in domesticated dogs, and in wild wolves, also.
-In this blog post I’m going to explain the truth and bust those old myths, based on science.
+Many trainers, behaviorists and dog owners today are still buying into an old, outdated, and very flawed myth about dominance and pack mentality in domesticated dogs and wild wolves.
+In this blog post I’m going to explain the truth and bust those old myths, based on irrefutable science.

-Many studies since then have proven this singular, poorly conducted, misleading research project to be absolutely wrong in some very significant ways.
-What the many legitimate studies of wolves in the wild have found are that what we refer to as a “pack” is actually a “family” unit that acts as such.
-Violence between the members is super rare, caring for each other and cooperation of all members is paramount.
-That “group” of wild wolves is a pair of parents, having a litter of pups every year.
-Many of those pups once they reach the age of two or three years old, leave the family to go find another lone wolf to mate and start their own family with.
+Many studies since then have proven this singular, poorly conducted, misleading myth of “pack” and “dominance” to be absolutely wrong in some very significant ways.
+What the many legitimate studies of wolves in the wild have found are that what we refer to as a pack is actually a “family” unit that acts as such.
+And a quite complex family structure at that!
+Violence between the members is rare, caring for each other and cooperation of all members is paramount.
+That family of wild wolves consists of a pair of parents, having a litter of pups every year (domestic dogs breed twice a year).
+Some of those pups once they reach the age of two or three years old, leave the family to go find another lone wolf to mate and start their own family with.
 When food is most scarce, they feed the youngest pups FIRST.
-So that alpha crap is simply referring to the parents, so there goes that myth.

 Domestic dogs have been scientifically observed in their feral state.
 These dogs join and leave groups all the time, unlike wolves to remain with the family until they mature.
 These dogs are not related to each other.
 And these dogs are scavengers, they can’t hunt properly.
 No, your dog will not survive in the woods away from humans on its own, period!
 They do not have the hunting patterns of wild wolves.
 Even in wild wolves, hunting patters are learned, not genetic.